-Easy Vegetarian Minestrone Soup w/ Pasta & Kale – a quick and easy veggie loaded soup using pantry and freezer staples.
-On your table in just about 30 minutes!
+A quick and easy, delicious, kid-friendly, veggie loaded soup using pantry and freezer staples!
+This Vegan Minestrone Soup can be on your table in just about 30 minutes!

 It also makes great leftovers the next day.
 Pack it up in a thermos for a cozy warm-you-up lunch at work or school.

 Tomatoes ~ Canned crushed tomatoes are the base of this easy soup.
 If you only have diced or whole peeled tomatoes, you can purée them first in a blender before adding them to the soup.

 When I was growing up, we always made this soup using V8 or sometimes, Spicy V8.
 It is delicious, but high in sodium.
 If you go this route, hold off on adding any extra salt.

 Broth ~ Use low sodium vegetable broth and adjust the taste by adding your own salt, if necessary.